-Lever or Pedal: It is that part of master cylinder assembly from which you give instructions to master cylinder.
+Lever or Pedal: It is that part of the master cylinder assembly from which you give instructions to the master cylinder.

-Bore: As we have seen in caliper assembly a master cylinder assembly also has a bore under which a piston moves
+Bore: As we have seen in the caliper assembly, a master cylinder assembly also has a bore under which the piston moves

 Piston: A piston or mc piston is connected to a push rod and a return spring.
 It slides inside the bore when a brake lever or pedal is pressed to push brake fluid.

-Return spring: It is the same thing as we have seen in drum brake and disk brake assembly.
-It helps piston to move back in its original position when a brake lever or pedal released.
+Return spring: It is the same thing as we have seen in drum brake and the disk brake assembly.
+It helps the piston to move back in its original position when a brake lever or pedal is released.

 Reservoir: It is made of aluminum or cast iron.
-It contains brake fluid.
+It contains the brake fluid.
 It has one window from which you can check the oil level and color of oil.
-Generally the shape rectangular or square size but some time round shape reservoir used for rear disk brake.
+Generally the shape is rectangular or square size but some time round shape reservoirs are used for rear disk brakes.

 Brake Fluid: Brake fluid is a type of hydraulic fluid.
-It is as important as oil is important in engine.
-It transfer force into pressure.
-As engine oil, brake fluid also graded like DOT 3, DOT 4 etc. DOT stands for Department of Transportation.
+It is as important as oil is to an engine.
+It transfers force into pressure.
+As engine oil, brake fluid is also graded like DOT 3, DOT 4 etc. DOT stands for Department of Transportation.
 For more info on brake fluid click here

 Hosepipes: A tube type pipe which transfers brake fluid from master cylinder assembly to caliper assembly.